scholacantorum/public-site/events/messiah-sing/index.md

 **Maestro Buddy James** directs you and our chamber orchestra.
 Sing the choruses and even the solos.
 ***Bring your own score or borrow ours.***

+Sadly, the box office web site for the Mountain View Center for the Performing Arts can be rather confusing.
+If you need assistance purchasing tickets from their site, please consult [this video](help.mp4).